 Interest rates

-Many providers offer reduced rates for certain types of car.
-For example, if a lender has different loans available for green or electric cars, they will tend to have better rates.
+Many providers offer reduced rates for certain types of cars (e.g., electric or fuel-efficient vehicles).
 Another common distinction lenders make is between new and used cars (you will typically be charged more interest for older vehicles).

-When you are choosing your next car, it’s worth keeping this in mind.
+When you are choosing your next set of wheels, it's worth keeping this in mind.
 An electric car may suddenly become much more viable when you consider the reduced interest.

 Fixed v Variable rates

-A fixed rate means that the interest you will pay is set at a certain rate for the duration of the loan.
+A fixed rate means that the interest you will pay is set for the duration of the loan.
 This makes it easier to budget as you know that the amount you repay each month will not change.
 You are also protected if, for example, the RBA raises the cash rate and interest rates go up.
-However, fixed-rate loans can also incur ‘break costs’ if you want to pay out a loan early or refinance.
-They also tend to have fewer features then variable loans.
+However, fixed-rate loans can also incur 'break costs' if you want to pay it out early or refinance.
+They also tend to have fewer features than variable loans.

 Variable rates mean that the interest rate you pay can change at any time.
 With variable rates, your monthly repayments will fluctuate with wholesale interest rates, so there's more unpredictability.
 You will also be impacted by cash rate hikes, although your rates can go down as well as up.
 Variable rates generally offer more flexibility with refinancing and extra features.